POMCP/YELP/README.md

 # YELP
 YELP Dataset insights

+This project works on the YELP academic dataset to predict latent subtopic ratings for businesses, specifically, Restaurants.
+The algorithm is based on the work in paper-
+Huang, James, Stephanie Rogers, and Eunkwang Joo.
+"Improving restaurants by extracting subtopics from yelp reviews." iConference 2014 (Social Media Expo) (2014).
+Along with has been included further insights towards generating a smart and more efficient recommendation system that recommeds restaurants to users based on their review comments posted on YELP for respective business.

-To run the code as a docker container - open a docker console locally and type in the command-
+#Run the code as a docker container -
+Open a docker console locally and type in the command-

 docker run sanketshinde/yelp-prediction